Frost20000/AI-IDS/README.md

 # AI-IDS (CICIDS2017, RandomForest)

 Flow-based IDS on CICIDS2017 using a multiclass RandomForest.
 Training and evaluation are reproducible.
-A small demo stub is in `src/live_demo_stub.py` (no packet capture).

 ## Results (thesis run)
 Accuracy: 0.9848